tianqitang1/enrichr-mcp-server/README.md

 }
 ```

-#### Custom Default Libraries Configuration
+#### Custom Available Libraries Configuration

-You can configure default libraries using CLI arguments in your MCP configuration:
+You can configure available libraries using CLI arguments in your MCP configuration:

 ```json
 {